FluuxIO/mqtt/ROADMAP.md

 ## TODO

+- Basic TLS support with username / password authentication
+- QOS 1 and 2
 - errcheck: check that all required errors are handled properly (errcheck)
 - TLS support: Use URL scheme to define connection to server: tcp:// tls://
 - Ability to set session as persistent.
 If session is persistent, there is no need to resubscribe on reconnect.